 The Information Commissioner’s Office (ICO) regulates data protection and privacy matters in the UK.
-Their website is www.ico.org/for-the-public and provides greater information for the public on data protection matters.
+Its website is www.ico.org/for-the-public, which provides more information to the public on data protection matters.

 If you have any queries concerning this policy, or how we use your information please do not hesitate to get in touch with us using the details provided above.